Although Rottweilers and German Shepherds look different, the two breeds actually have a few similarities when you dig a bit deeper.

-For example, both dogs were bred from a working and herding origin, and have similarities in their temperaments.
+For example, both dog breeds were bred from a working and herding origin, and have similarities in the types of temperaments they were bred to have.

-This is a quick and simple guide to outline for you some of the main similarities and differences of each breed + what you might expect from them.
+This is a quick and simple guide to outline for you some of the main similarities and differences of each breed, and also what you might expect from them.

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)